Canada frets over rising coronavirus cases as schools start to reopen

 ($1=1.3200 Canadian dollars)

-(Reporting by Allison Lampert in Montreal, Allison Martell in Montreal, and Julie Gordon in Ottawa; Editing by Bill Berkrot)
+(Reporting by David Ljunggren and Julie Gordon in Ottawa, Allison Lampert in Montreal and Allison Martell in Toronto; Editing by Bill Berkrot and Peter Cooney)

 ((david.ljunggren@thomsonreuters.com; +1 613 235 6745; fax +1 613 235 5890; Reuters Messaging: david.ljunggren.reuters.com@reuters.net))